kkohbrok/kkohbrok.github.io/index.md

 In particular, I work with the State-Separating Proofs (SSP) methodology (see [here](https://eprint.iacr.org/2018/306) for details), which can help with building modular security definitions and proofs, as well as with their visualization.

-Currently, I am involved in the [MLS working group](https://datatracker.ietf.org/wg/mls/about/) at the IETF, where together with other participants from academia and industry, I work on the design of a modern secure messaging protocol that supports large groups.
+On the more applied side, I am involved in the [MLS working group](https://datatracker.ietf.org/wg/mls/about/) at the IETF, where together with other participants from academia and industry, I work on the design of a modern secure messaging protocol that supports large groups.

 <!---
 ### Upcoming Events